Operation-Restoring-Valor/Medical-Regenerative-Certificate-THC/The-Molecular-Foundation-of-Strength.md

 To understand how we build a stronger soldier, we must look beyond the gym and into the atom.
 The human body is not just a biological machine; it is an electrical one.
 Every thought, every movement, and every healing process is driven by the flow of **electrons**.

-Under **Operation Restoring Valor**, our approach to regenerative medicine---including the strategic use of **Sativa** (high pH/electron donor) protocols---is based on the fundamental physics of how tissues like bone and muscle are constructed and repaired.
+Within the modern DoD, our approach to regenerative medicine---including the strategic use of **Sativa** (high pH/electron donor) protocols---is based on the fundamental physics of how tissues like bone and muscle are constructed and repaired.

 **The Covalent Bond: The Architecture of Density**
 --------------------------------------------------